Martyrs of Kantara

-The martyrs of Kantara are thirteen Orthodox monks from the Kantara monastery in Cyprus, persecuted and executed in May 1231 at the request of Pope Gregory IX and under the direction of his emissary, Andrew.
+The martyrs of Kantara were thirteen Orthodox monks from the Kantara monastery in Cyprus, who were persecuted and executed in May 1231 on the request of Pope Gregory IX and under the direction of his emissary, Andrew.
 After an inquisition trial for refusing the use of unleavened bread for the Eucharist, they were imprisoned, tortured, and then burned alive.
 One of them died in prison before the execution.

 They are venerated in the Eastern Orthodox Church and more specifically in the Church of Cyprus as martyrs on 19 May.
 The story of their martyrdom is partially recounted in a hagiographic text dating from the 1270s called the Narratio of the Thirteen Martyrs.